1 What is Aerospace Engineering?

 Unoccupied Aerial Vehicles

 An Unoccupied Aerial Vehicle (UAV), commonly known as a drone, is an aircraft without any human pilot, crew, or passengers.
 Unlike crewed aircraft, UAVs are often preferred for “dull, dirty, and dangerous” or D3 missions.
 As shown below, many are rotorcraft or S/VTOL capable of giving the required mission flexibility.
-While the development of UAVs was initially for military applications, their use is rapidly expanding into many civil applications.
+While the development of UAVs was initially for military applications, their uses are rapidly expanding into many civil applications.
 This field will likely see significant growth in the coming decades.

 Noise